keboola/keboola-as-code-templates/in-thoughtspot-gaa/v0/README.md

 # IN-THOUGHTSPOT-GAA

-This is an end to end flow for getting data from Google Analytics and visualizing them in spotapp.
+This is an end to end flow for getting data from Google Analytics and transforming them.

 ## Steps to make:
 1. Setup profile in extractor